Born: circa 1925 – passed away January 2017.

 Language: Eastern Anmatyerre

-Born around 1925, Kudditji is the brother of the late Emily Kame Kngwarreye, considered the most famous Indigenous artist to date.
-Like Emily he has his own truly unique and distinctive artistic style.
+Born around 1925, Kudditji is the brother of the late Emily Kame Kngwarreye.
+Emily is considered the most famous Indigenous artist to date.
+Like Emily, Kudditji has his own magnificently unique and distinctive artistic style.

-Kudditji grew up fully nomadic in the bush North East of Alice Springs.
-He worked as a stockman, and gold and mineral miner for many years, and he frequently took young men hunting emu as part of their initiation as men.
+Kudditji grew up nomadic in the bush North East of Alice Springs.
+He worked as a stockman, and mineral and gold miner for many years.
+He frequently took young men hunting emu as part of their initiation as men.
 It is the land of this experience that he now paints in his “Emu Country” works.

 He began painting in the late 1970’s, after being inspired by the movement coming out of Papunya.
 His initial painting style was very traditional and finely detailed.
 Towards the end of the nineties Kudditji’s style changed dramatically.
 He began to experiment beyond the established norm, and arrived at his current style that has earned him worldwide acclaim.